 You can make superannuation contributions up to the age of 74, and these can be concessional (before-tax) or non-concessional (after-tax) contributions.
 If you’re aged 65 or over, then you must satisfy a work test if you intend to make super contributions.
 Anyone under the age of 65 can make super contributions without having to satisfy a work test.

-Note: From July 2013, your employer must make Superannuation Guarantee contributions for as long as you continue working and remain eligible for SG contributions (for example, earn a minimum of $450 a month), regardless of age.
-(For more information on this change to the SG rules, see SuperGuide article SG to be paid for over-70s from July 2013).
+Note: Since July 2013, regardless of your age, your employer must make Superannuation Guarantee contributions for as long as you continue working and remain eligible for SG contributions (for example, earn a minimum of $450 a month).
+For more information on this change to the SG rules, see SuperGuide article SG to be paid for over-70s from July 2013).

 Here are ten tips to help you understand the super contribution rules for over-65s.